ArcadeAntics/this.path/README.md

 ## Alternatives

-If you are unhappy with the performance of `package:this.path`, or would otherwise like to know some other solutions, here are 4
+If you are unhappy with the performance of `package:this.path`, or would like to know other solutions, here are some alternatives:
-alternatives:

 ### Alternative 1: Other Packages That Determine Current **R** Script